Sunday Worship Service – 10:30 AM

 Our services are a combination of traditional and contemporary.
 Join us in what you feel comfortable wearing.
 All are welcome.

-If you attend our services this summer, you might notice a little change in our sanctuary.
+If you attend our services, you might notice a little change in our sanctuary.
 Up front and off to the side you will notice a small table with small chairs, coloring books, crayons, books and soft dolls.
 This area will be up and running for the summer for our little ones, UP TO AGE 5.
 We are calling it a prayer-ground (stealing this name from other churches, not my creation).
 Below, I will try to address your questions and concerns.

 1) Why have this in the first place?